Dark Christmas Pudding

 -

-- In a large mixing bowl, sift together plain flour, salt, ground ginger, grated nutmeg, and ground cinnamon and cloves.
+- In a large bowl, sift together plain flour, salt, ground ginger, nutmeg, cinnamon, cloves, and baking powder.

 -

-- Add the prepared currants, raisins, cherries, almonds, mixed peel, and grated citrus rinds to the dry mixture.
+- Stir in currants, raisins, cherries, almonds, mixed peel, and grated citrus rinds.

 -